MLHale/nebraska-gencyber/teachers/phishing/url-analysis-advanced.md

     Final URL: http://%77%77%77.&#119&#101&#108&#108&#115&#102&#97&#114&#103&#111&#46&#99&#111&#109

         This forms the href attribute of Link #5.

     ASCII Table: http://www.asciitable.com/index/asciifull.gif
         # This is a useful resource for ASCII to hex, decimal conversions

         The `HTML` column in the ASCII table explains how obfuscation on this page works.
 For example, `&#119;` maps to the letter `w`.
-A browser does this automatically and renders a human readable webpage.
+A browser does this automatically and renders a humanly readable webpage.
 Dev tools (Inspect Element) should also help.

 ```

 ### Link #5

-Link #5 is a image map.
+Link #5 is an image map.
 Different regions of the image are mapped to different URLs.
 Try hovering your mouse over the image starting from the far right, slowly moving towards the left.
 Notice the change in links in the status bar.
 Spammers trick victims by embedding images with a mix of malicious and legitimate links using this technique.
-For example, by chance you may hover over a image area with legitimate links when checking the status bar, but then click a different (malicious link) area to visit the linked website.
+For example, by chance, you may hover over an image area with legitimate links when checking the status bar, but then click a different (malicious link) area to visit the linked website.

 ## Clickjacking